-- Large green space on the edge of the city with views of the Avon Gorge, Leigh Woods and the Severn Estuary.
-Perfect for picnics, exercise, sports and events.
+Large green spaces on the edge of the city suitable for picnics, exercise, sport and events.

 - Avon Gorge

 - Clifton Down Camp, an Iron Age hillfort near the Clifton Observatory

 - Clifton Observatory, camera obscura and cave

 - parts of The Downs are scheduled ancient monuments

 Toilets are open daily from 8am to 5pm.